Code-Institute-Submissions/SaraSanchezz-4MilestoneProject_OctResub/README.md

 However, is not required to be registered to place orders or turn into Brenda's art lover.
 The layout of the product pages is been designed using Bootstrap card elements and helped me a lot to create this 'art gallery' vibe that fits the most for this site.
 The carousel also makes an impression and visibly impacts the user, advertising past commissions or expositions.
+Also, users can use the page "Art Community" as a space for sharing interesting info about , exhibitions, posible collaborations and so on.

 ## SuperUser Features ##